h4ckyou/h4ckyou.github.io/_posts/2025-12-19-nahamcon-winter-25.md

 The 8-byte header is sent to the client first.
 If `out.curr_length` is non-zero, the response data from `ctx` is then sent with a length of `out.curr_length` bytes.

-Cool, with this we can move on to analysing the `handle_auth` command handler
+Cool, with this we can move on to analysing the `handle_auth` command handler:

 ```c
 int __cdecl handle_auth(uint32_t cmd, uint8_t *buf, uint32_t len, int fd)